gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 ### getDepartmentData
-Get specific departments details by passing in unique id of the department
+Get specific departments details by passing in unique id of the department.